Damper Creek Conservation Reserve

 Take your camera and be on the lookout for the southern bell frog, grey-headed flying fox, peregrine falcon, gang-gang cockatoo, sugar glider, and the striped marsh frog.

-The reserve also has an extensive playground, compete with swings, slides, balance beams and a blue-tongue lizard climbing structure.
+The reserve also has a playground, compete with swings, slides, balance beams and a blue-tongue lizard climbing structure.

 Location